Skip to main content

 There is a certain genius in the use of space in these smaller homes.
 Along with the built-ins in the living rooms, you’ll find extensive cabinetry in the tiny butler’s pantries, dining room sideboards or corner cabinets, window seat storage, and kitchens with windowfront cabinets.

-Color choices in these homes lean toward natural shades of browns, off-whites, and soft greens.
+Color choices in craftsman-style homes lean toward natural shades of browns, off-whites, and soft greens.
 Of course, Gustav Stickley Craftsman-style furniture, with its solid simplicity, is also natural in these homes.

-After more than a century, it’s clear that Craftsman homes were designed and built to last.
+After more than a century, it’s clear that Craftsman-style homes were designed and built to last.
 The style’s popularity also celebrates its longevity.
-Although based on British Arts and Crafts design, there is something so American about the Craftsman — no-nonsense, sensible, strong, and dependable.
+Although based on British Arts and Crafts design, there is something so American about the Craftsman style — no-nonsense, sensible, strong, and dependable.

 If you’re interested in incorporating Craftsman design into your home, talk to the professionals at Window World.
 We’re always happy to discuss your exterior remodeling ideas for windows, doors, siding, and more.
 No matter what your home’s style, we’re here to help with free consultations virtually or in your home.
 Call your local store today.